dougschallmoser/gastropoda/README.md

 # Gastropoda

 Gastropoda is a literary magazine that seeks to celebrate the spiralic nature of life.
+This is a single page application with a Rails API and vanilla JS frontend.

 ## Installation